tonethar/IGME-330-Master/notes/demo-php-web-service-json.md

 ### I-C. The *client* code (Web Browser JavaScript - `XMLHttpRequest`)

-- Here we are going to try to download this JSON data utilizing the standardized [`XMLHttpRequest`](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest) method - and we will again succeed because CORS is turned on.
+- Here we are going to try to download this JSON data utilizing the standardized [`XMLHttpRequest`](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest) method

 **get-joke-xhr-json.html**